 Yes!
 While our main stage shows, Carousel and Rigoletto, will be produced as open-air, socially-distanced performances at Hudson Gardens, we will also be present in Central City this summer.
-Our company members will reside and rehearse in Central City.
-Our production of Dido and Aeneas will be presented in the Central City Opera House Gardens.
+Our company members reside and rehearse in Central City.
+Our production of Dido and Aeneas will be performed in the Central City Opera House Gardens.

 Additional outdoor performances have also been planned in Central City including the return of our popular Al Fresco concert series.

 - All of our 2021 productions will be held outdoors.

 - Both Carousel and Rigoletto will be reduced in length and will be performed without an intermission due to health and safety concerns related to COVID-19.

 - Patrons will be permitted to visit the restroom at any point during the performance as needed in order to avoid congregating in common areas.